gmggroup/omf-rust/README.md

 # OMF

-A library for reading a writing files in Open Mining Format 2.0.
+A library for reading and writing files in Open Mining Format 2.0.

 OMF file version: 2.0-alpha.2
 Crate version: 0.1.0-alpha.2